ZacharyBournand/crave-finder/README.md

      - Now, you can Add a restaurant's Dish to the Database
      - You can also Remove a restaurant's Dish from the Database
      - You can Create a Dish Rating that gets stored in the Database
-     - And you can Click on the a Dish's ratings hyperlink to see Each User's Rating of the Dish
+     - And you can Click on a Dish's ratings hyperlink to see Each User's Rating of the Dish

 ## How to Clone our Repository and Run it
 1. Go to the repository: Visit the URL https://github.com/ZacharyBournand/crave-finder in your web browser.